Grants are a great way to contribute to school and community fundraising. It’s important to know what to look for, where to look and be prepared!

 Eligible to: Non-Government, government, community groups, sporting clubs

-Applications close: Adhoc ongoing
+Applications close: Ad hoc ongoing

 Provides funding for projects that create additional infrastructure capacity for funded Three and Four-Year-Old Kindergarten programs by building new or expanding existing infrastructure.